 This means estimating your risk of getting certain cancers that may run in your family.

-This happens at the genetics clinic when you meet the genetics specialist.
+It happens at the genetics clinic when you meet the genetics specialist.
 Your GP may also do this when they decide whether to refer you to a genetics clinic.

-To assess your risk, they look at:
+To assess your risk, your GP or a genetics specialist looks at:

 - how many of your relatives have had cancer